This page covers tropes in Dragon Ball Z Abridged.

 - The end of Broly: The Legendary Super Saiyan Abridged; Sure, Goku has killed Broly and avenged the South Galaxy's destruction, but is South Kai happy about it?
 Of course he isn't, because his entire galaxy and every single person who lived in it are still gone.
 All King Kai can do is offer a halfhearted apology since there are no Dragon Balls that can bring that many people back to life.
 Probably.
 But hey!
 Now South Kai has a lot more options for competitors in the upcoming Other World Tournament!

-- While the fandom likes to make fun of Goku for being a bad dad, here his constant absence to go train and neglect his family have serious consequences.
-With her husband gone Chi-Chi has been left to raise Gohan alone, straining her relationship with both her husband and son.
-When Goku disregards his wife's concerns that her father the Ox King will have to pay a fortune to send Gohan to college Chi-Chi outright states that she wants a divorce.
+- While the fandom likes to make fun of Goku for being a bad dad, the Abridged movies show that his constant absence to go train and neglect his family have serious consequences.
+With her husband gone, Chi-Chi has been left to raise Gohan alone, straining her relationship with both her husband and son.
+This is taken a step further in the, non-canon, movies.
+When Goku disregards his wife's concerns that her father the Ox King will have to pay a fortune to send Gohan to college, Chi-Chi outright states that she wants a divorce.

 - When Piccolo gives Gohan a copy of his own clothes, he adds that the Shoulders of Doom will make it hard for him to walk around doors and crowds.